Kapilmahale/Postify-Post-Creation-Post-Feed-App/README.md

 --
  🚀 Usage

-Get Random Posts → Click the button to fetch posts from the API.
-Create Post → Use the form to publish your own post.
-View all posts in a card-based responsive layout.
+Get Random Posts → Click the button to fetch posts from the API, Create Post → Use the form to publish your own post, View all posts in a card-based responsive layout.

 --
 📌 Future Improvements

-Add categories & filters for posts
+Add categories & filters for posts,
-Allow image uploads
+Allow image uploads,
-Enable dark mode
+Enable dark mode,
-Store posts in a database
+Store posts in a database.